Skip to main content

 • humor

-• “This happened several times in my playthrough and made me laugh quite a bit, where a character is giving me information about their plans, then I accuse them of having those exact plans and they act all surprised that I know about them.”
+• “This happened several times in my playthrough and made me laugh quite a bit, where a character is giving me the information about their plans, then I accuse them of having those exact plans and they act all surprised that I know about their plans.”

 • character development